the way of Helcim

 Helcim is an organization that takes risks, like the way that we hire and develop talent through our bottom-up hiring process.
 It would be unrealistic for us to be focused on hiring junior talent, give them big responsibilities, and yet be unsupportive when they inevitably fail every now and then.

 So take leaps of faith and try things that seem daunting.
 When screw ups occur, be upfront and communicate those mistakes early to your fellow team members so that problems can be fixed quickly, and we can prevent those mistakes from becoming calamities.
-Trust that we will support you through the process, and that messing up is an expected part of this company.

 How you respond to a mistake you've made will say so much more about you than the mistake itself.